selfish/worldcup-slack/README.md

 ## Special thanks

-A Huge shout out to http://worldcup.sfg.io/ for the FIFA scraper, which hw was quick to fix after the games started!
+A huge shout out to http://worldcup.sfg.io/ for the FIFA scraper ([estiens/world_cup_json](https://github.com/estiens/world_cup_json)), which he was quick to fix after the games started!

 ## WARNING